Suranjan77/fdsc-5-class/README.md

 # This is the first thing added to this git.
 Add your name and short line about anything below.

 Fun Fact!
-If you are reading this, the system is working, if not then idk what went wrong.
+If you are reading this, the system is working, if not then idk what went wrong...